-Midway through college I learned about the Dietetics profession and haven’t looked back.
-I dove right into the coursework learning about nutrients and scientific pathways, but never lost track of why the profession appealed to me in the first place- the pure joy of eating!
-Ellyn Satter’s quote “When the joy goes out of eating, nutrition suffers” resonates with me so much.
-My work as a Registered Dietitian over the past 17 years has focused on helping adults and children find joy in eating while navigating nutritional needs at different stages of life.
+When I decided to pursue dietetics I dove into learning about nutrients and scientific pathways, but never lost track of why it appealed to me in the first place- the pure joy of eating!
+Ellyn Satter’s quote “When the joy goes out of eating, nutrition suffers” resonates with me.
+My work as a Registered Dietitian over 18 years has focused on helping adults and children find joy in eating while navigating nutritional needs at different stages of life.

 Approach & Philosophy